pangbox/rugburn/README.md

 ```
 ## Install

- 1. Back up the ijl15.dll file in your PangYa directory.
+ 1. Back up the `ijl15.dll` file in your PangYa directory.

- 2. Copy out/ijl15.dll from your Rugburn directory to your PangYa directory.
+ 2. Copy `out/ijl15.dll` from your Rugburn directory to your PangYa directory, replacing the existing `ijl15.dll`.

 ## Usage
 Once installed, you can run ProjectG directly.
 Enjoy!